jnnjogu/Bioinformatics_Internship/README.md

 - Aim to do a project while at ICIPE
 - Aim to network and collaborate with my team members to come up with project ideas and look for Funding

-With all these ambitions I believe it will not be possible without my hardwork, due diligence and God's help.
+_With all these ambitions I believe it will not be possible without my hardwork as an imput, due diligence as my support and God's help as my foundation._